monowai/flockdata.org/README.md

 Stable.
 Full support for ElasticSearch 2.0 and Neo4j 2.2.x in place.

 ## Overview
-Collect, Connect Compare and Explore  - FlockData helps you find what you're looking for.
+Collect, Connect Compare and Explore  - FlockData helps you find data you're looking for.

 FlockData is a system of insight built as a [DataShore](http://martinfowler.com/bliki/DataLake.html) using the principals of Microservices and Domain Driven Design.
 We define the service boundary for writes as Audit (tracking data changes) and Search (indexing your data).
 An exciting off shoot of this idea is that by tracking your data as information you also gain an analytics platform for the powerful query analysis, offered by graph and search databases, indexed in a consistent manner.